martin-markovic/learn-connect/README.md

 ## Features

 1. **Real-Time Chat Application**:

   - **Technology**: Socket.IO for real-time communication.

   - **Features**:

     - User authentication and authorization.
     - Real-time messaging with typing indicators and messeage receipts.
     - Group chat functionality for class discussions.
     - Chat history saved in a database (MongoDB).

 2. **Quiz Application**:

   - **Technology**: Node.js for back-end, React.js for the front-end.

   - **Features**:
     - Multiple-choice quizzes on various educational topics.
     - Timed quizzes and immediate feedback on answers.
     - Score tracking and leaderboards.
     - Admin interface for adding, editing and deleting quiz questions.

 3. **Image Gallery**:

   - **Technology**: Dropzone.js for file uploading, Reactj.js for the front-end, Node.js for the back-end.

   - **Features**:

     - User authentication to manage who can upload and view iamges.
     - Image upladodoing with drag-and-drop funcitonality.
     - Categorize and tag images for easy searching and organization.
     - Ability to comment on and like imges.
     - Image metadata storage and retrieval from a database.

 ## **Technical Stack**:

   - **Front-end**:

     - HTML, CSS, Javascript
     - React.js for building interactive UIs
     - Dropzone.js for image uploads

   - **Back-end**:

     - Node.js with Express.js for server-side logc
     - Socket.IO for real-time chat functionalitu
     - MongoDB for storing user data, chat history, quiz questions, and images
     - Firebase for optional real-time database and authentication features

 ## Installation

-1. **Clone the repository:**
+1. **Clone the repository**

     ```sh
     git clone https://github.com/martin-markovic/learn-connect.git
     cd learn-connect
     ```

 2. **Install dependencies:**

     ```sh
     npm install express
     ```

-3. **Set up environment variables:**
+5. **Set up environment variables:**

     Create a `.env` file in the root directory and add the following:

       ```env
       MONGODB_URI=your_mongodb_uri
       JWT_SECRET=your_jwt_secret
       FIREBASE_API_KEY=your_firebase_api_key
       FIREBASE_AUTH_DOMAIN=your_firebase_auth_domain
       ```

-4. **Start the server:**
+7. **Start the server:**

       ```sh
       npm run server
       ```

 ## Contributing